AmithGspn/CyberInfra_labs/Labs/P4_dpdk/Introduction_to_Match_action_Tables_(Part_1)/lab_settings.rst

 Lab settings
 ++++++++++++

-Table 1 contains the credentials of the virtual machine used for this lab.
+The information in Table 1 provides the credentials of the Client machine.

 .. table:: Table 1: Credentials to access Client machine
    :align: center